 "Administered three weekly targeted email campaigns to a database of 46,000 subscribers, improving open rates by 25% over a three-month period by undertaking analytics of subject lines."

 You might not have this amount of detail for every element of your work, but ensure you do use what you can, as it shows a good level of professionalism and will set you apart from other candidates.

 A few notes on CV presentation

-- Keep your CV to a maximum of two sides of A4, unless you have relevant information that would take you over this, and laid out in a logical order with your most recent and relevant experience first.
+- Keep your CV to a maximum of two sides of A4, and laid out in a logical order with your most recent and relevant experience first.

 - Choose a simple and professional font, and ensure there are no spelling errors or typos.

 - Ensure it includes your basic contact details so a prospective employer can get hold of you.